paf31/purescript-behaviors/generated-docs/FRP/Behavior.md

 Solve a first order differential equation.

-This function is a simpler version of `solve` where the function being differentiated takes values in the same field used to represent time.
+This function is a simpler version of `solve` where the function being integrated takes values in the same field used to represent time.

 #### `solve2`